Skip to main content

 Where exactly do I show the redeemed coupon to get the cap?

-At the Pilatus ticket counter when you finish your trip — usually the Kriens or Alpnachstad base station counter, or the Pilatus Kulm souvenir shop at the summit.
-Any staff member with a Pilatus uniform can scan it.
-Just remember the 30-minute timer starts the moment you press REDEEM in the app, so do it right before walking up to the counter.
+At any Pilatus ticket counter (Kriens or Alpnachstad base) or the Pilatus Kulm souvenir shop at the summit — any uniformed staff member can scan it.
+Critical: the 30-minute timer starts the moment you press REDEEM in the app, so only press it right before walking up to the counter.

 Do I need a Swiss Travel Pass to claim the free cap?